nodejs/node/doc/api/tls.markdown

 for details). `callback(err)` will be executed with `null` as `err`, once the renegotiation is successfully completed.

-NOTE: Can be used to request peer's certificate after the secure connection has been established.
+NOTE: Can be used to request peer’s certificate after the secure connection has been established.

 ANOTHER NOTE: When running as the server, socket will be destroyed